scottsweb/indieweb-boost/readme.md

 # IndieWeb Boost

 A list of list sites.
-Places to promote, share and discover IndieWeb sites.
+Places to promote, share and discover IndieWeb sites and communities.

 ## General